Creative Hair Guru: Sean Nolan

 For anyone who is an avid follower of the celebrity hair cult, or even flashy magazine editorials will know Mr. Sean Nolan.
 Sean is one of the best if not the best when it comes to technicalities and fresh vision.

-For a guy who started out as a dedicated follower of fashion, immersed into the busy fashion industry on London- complete with sassy editorials, models and more designers you can dream of.
+For a guy who started out as a dedicated follower of fashion, immersed into the busy fashion industry in London- complete with sassy editorials, models and more designers you can dream of.
 He decided there is more to his life, and his future isn’t fully in fashion either, Sean took a different direction, the direction into the world of hair.

-Sean Nolan is a fully fledged, award winning, hair educator and top stylist with the most epic of portfolios, from top magazines to the coolest of celebrities!
+Sean Nolan is a fully-fledged, award-winning, hair educator and top stylist with the most epic of portfolios, from top magazines to the coolest of celebrities!
 He is the colour director and technical educator at Hob Salons, Hob Salons is a 26 salon group, which offers the very best within British hairdressing.

 Getting the time to speak to the hair maestro is no mean feat.
-The guy whom says he is busy is an understatement.
+The guy who says he is busy is an understatement.
 We discussed his childhood influences, the incredible list of celebrities he has worked with and met, and most importantly; what’s next for Sean Nolan.

 What made you leave the fashion world behind?